morahman97/Tip-Calculator/README.md

 Describe any challenges encountered while building the app.

-Initially, I wanted to fourth segment to the segmented control UI to allow for custom percentage input.
+Initially, I wanted to create a fourth segment to the segmented control UI to allow for custom percentage input.
 However, I found it a bit complicated to implement since my approach was to generate an alert to input the custom percentage, but I had difficulty turning that input into a tangible percentage to work with.
 So alternatively, I made another text input similar to the bill to input a custom percentage and implemented the feature that way.